Atem18/atemlire/_drafts/how-to-create-your-own-adblock.md

 domain=kevin-messer.lan
 ```

-Replace domain by your personnal domain.
+Replace kevin-messer.lan by your personnal domain.

 ### DNS

 Open your firewall on port 53 both in UDP and TCP.

-Create a file named /etc/dnsmasq-dns.conf and put the following inside:
+Create a file named **/etc/dnsmasq-dns.conf** and put the following inside:

 ```bash
 nameserver 8.8.8.8